Vili2103/PBL-CODE/README.md

 # *Project Based Learning Project*

-For our Project Based Learning Project in the 11th Grade, our team decided to make a 2D Shooter Roguelike game using the Unity Engine.
+For our Project Based Learning Project in the 11th Grade, our team decided to make a 2D Shooter Rogue-like game using the Unity Engine.

 ![Logo](https://github.com/Vili2103/PBL-CODE/blob/main/coding%20studio%20logo/game%20studio%20logo-02.jpg?raw=true)